photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Why does your Docker image use the Plus License instead of the AGPL?

-Our [Plus License](https://www.photoprism.app/plus/license) is used for both the PhotoPrism+ extensions we provide to our members as well as the standard [Docker image](https://hub.docker.com/r/photoprism/photoprism) we distribute.
-This allows us to bundle the extensions, and other third-party components that we are not allowed to distribute under the AGPL, with the compiled application in the Docker image.
-The public source code, however, remains under the [GNU Affero General Public License (AGPL)](https://docs.photoprism.app/license/agpl/).
+The [Plus License](https://www.photoprism.app/plus/license) is used for both the extensions [we provide to our members](https://www.photoprism.app/membership/faq#how-can-i-install-photoprism-plus-without-the-docker-image) and the standard Docker image [available on Docker Hub](https://hub.docker.com/r/photoprism/photoprism/tags).
+This allows us to bundle the extensions, and other third-party components that we are not allowed to distribute under the AGPL, with the compiled application.
+Our public [source code](https://github.com/photoprism/photoprism), however, remains under the [GNU Affero General Public License (AGPL)](../license/agpl.md).

-If you don't want additional features, you can alternatively use the "ce" tag instead of "latest" to get a smaller Docker image distributed under the AGPL license.
-Note that third-party components and digital assets included in this image are still subject to additional terms and conditions.
+If you don't plan to use any [additional features](https://www.photoprism.app/editions#compare), you can alternatively use the "ce" tag instead of "latest" to get a slightly smaller Docker image distributed under the AGPL.
+Note that third-party components, system dependencies, and digital assets included in this image are still subject to additional terms and conditions.

 [View Open Source FAQ ›](https://www.photoprism.app/oss/faq){ class="pr-3 block-xs" } [View Plus License ›](https://www.photoprism.app/plus/license)